SUSAN TREGONING PHOTOGRAPHY

 St. Benedict Painted Church

-With my interior design background, I am always interested in unique and interesting architecture.
+I am always interested in unique and interesting architecture.
 The Painted Churches on the Big Island of Hawaii certainly fall into that category.
-If you are an architecture or art lover or just like to visit churches, I would consider the painted churches as must-sees.
+If you are an architecture or art lover or just like to visit churches, I would consider them must-sees.
+Just be aware that these painted churches don't reveal their secrets on the exterior.
+You must go inside to discover their beauty!

-n one of our visits to St. Benedict's, my husband was out in their fantastic garden, mostly trying hard to stay out of my way. :-D He was enjoying the quiet and the birds when a car hurriedly wheeled into the parking lot.
+I have a funny story about that!
+On one of our visits to St. Benedict's, my husband was out in their fantastic garden, mostly trying hard to stay out of my way.
+He was enjoying the quiet and the birds when a car hurriedly wheeled into the parking lot.
 This guy jumped out of the car and loudly proclaimed, "I'm not sure why they call this the Painted Church.
 It's just white!"
 Before my husband could tell him to go inside, he was back in his car and had sped away.

 St. Benedict Catholic Church, also known as the Painted Church, dates back to when Catholicism first came to South Kona in 1842.
 At that time, the church was sitting on the shore of Honaunau.
 However, by the mid-1880s, most Hawaiians had moved up the slopes of Mauna Loa for cooler temps and more fertile land.